thulasi127/llm-data-quality-pipeline/README.md

 # LLM Dataset Quality Pipeline (MVP)

 An end-to-end, production-styled path from **raw text** to **curated, versioned datasets** with **live quality telemetry**.
-Built to demonstrate how we keep “garbage out” before it becomes “garbage in” for ML/LLM training.
+Built to demonstrate how we can keep “garbage out” before it becomes “garbage in” for ML/LLM training.

 ---